itsobi/Ike-Lawn-Landscaping/README.md

 ## Quick Start

-- Download zip file or clone the repository, and open it up in your text editor.
+- Download zip file or clone the repository, and open it up in your code editor.

 - To open project in web browser, right click on `index.html` file and click "Open with Live Browser".